LHRIC/LapSim/README.md

 If using the Python script:
 1. Do the previous steps 1 and 2.
 To run the script, open the terminal and type in ```python kinematics_model.py```

+To do:
+- add a debugging, set up envirnment for downloading python
+- make things more baby steps for our favorite meches
+- update requirements.txt